MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 If you want custom metrics in .NET or Node.js, manually instrument applications with the [Azure Monitor OpenTelemetry Distro](opentelemetry-enable.md).

 Java allows custom metrics with autoinstrumentation.
 You can [collect custom metrics](opentelemetry-add-modify?tabs=java#add-custom-metrics) by updating your code and enabling this feature.
-If your code already has custom metrics then they will flow through on top of autoinstrumentation.
+If your code already has custom metrics then they will flow through when autoinstrumentation is enabled.

 #### Does AKS autoinstrumentation work with applications instrumented with an Open Source Software (OSS) OpenTelemetry SDK?